Thinking globally begins (and expands) on the hilltop.

 Every class you take at St. Edward’s is taught from a global perspective.
-From Global Studies and International Business to Environmental Science and Policy, and a Master’s of Science in Environmental Management, St. Edward’s offers a broad range of degree programs for students to prepare themselves to excel in a global environment.
+From Global Studies and International Business to Environmental Science and Policy, St. Edward’s offers a broad range of degree programs for students to prepare themselves to excel in a global environment.
 Global Digital Classrooms bring together students and faculty from across the globe.

 International Dual Degree Program

 Students have the option to earn a Bachelor of Arts in Global Studies from St. Edward’s University and a Bachelor of Arts in Asia Pacific Studies from our partner university, Ritsumeikan Asia Pacific University in Beppu, Japan.
 Study in Austin your freshman and senior years, and Beppu your sophomore and junior years as you explore the social, political, cultural and economic changes shaping our world.

 Global Business Capstone